Foster Center, RI

 About Foster Center, RI

-Foster Center is a small community in Rhode Island with a population of 328 residents.
-The median household income is $56,027 per year, which is near the national average.
-The median age in Foster Center is 45.2 years.
+Foster Center is a small community located in Rhode Island with a population of 328 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,027 per year, which is 25% below the national median of $75,149.
+The median age of 45.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Foster Center Ranks in Rhode Island